 It is probably the easiest method to get the best call quality using an Android phone.
 All you have to do is download an app that makes voice calls over Wi-Fi, LTE or even 3G connections.

-But before you download any apps, make sure you have enough space on your device by cleaning out junk files and apps using Android cleaner tool.
+ut before you download any apps, ensure you have sufficient space on your device.
+You may consider cleaning out junk files and apps to free up space, using tools designed for this purpose.
 It helps free up space for new apps and ensures that your device is working efficiently – no lags and app crashes.
-There are several apps you can choose from on Google Play Store, but the popular ones include Skype, Hangouts, and Duo.
+There are numerous apps available on the Google Play Store that you can use, including Skype, Hangouts, and Duo among others.

 - Skype – You can make free Skype-to-Skype voice calls, and even voice calls on your mobile phone, tablet or computer.
 You can also make outbound calls to any phone, mobile or landline, anywhere in the world for cheap call rates.